The Marketer's Guide to Email List Segmentation

 When it comes to how you should segment your lists, the options are limitless.
 But that doesn't mean you should build dozens of micro-segments on day one.

-Start with 2-3 high-impact segments: customer vs. prospect, primary industry, or company size.
+Start with your highest-leverage cuts: customer vs. prospect, primary industry, or company size.
 Smaller companies need wider targeting to generate volume.
 Larger organizations can afford more granular segmentation.

 Larger companies benefit from granular segmentation.
 If certain verticals or sub-industries engage more, adjust your targeting accordingly.